 - Understanding interactions in primary care consultations for acute cough in children (led by Dr Christie Cabral, University of Bristol)

-Most recent collaborative research (from 2017) includes:
+Most recent collaborative research as co-investigator (newly commencing 2017/ 2018) includes:

 - TEST: Trial of Eczema allergy Screening Tests: feasibility randomised controlled trial with economic scoping and nested qualitative study (NIHR, Dr Matt Ridd, University of Bristol)